Ahmed-P-Mostafa/Problems/README.md

 # Problems

-## practicing on algorithms and solving problems to improve my skills in problem solving.
+### Practicing on algorithms and solving problems to improve my skills in problem solving.

 you can find all the algorithms i solved in the repo files under two seperated branches: